CBPFGMS/cbpfgms.github.io/pbiolc/README.md

 Data visualisation for the Country-based Pooled Funds (CBPF) overview in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-overview) .
 The datavis contains several elements:

 - A set of checkboxes for the selection of CBPFs.
-- A set of control buttons allowing the selection of the year, Modality type (total, standard or reserve) and Beneficiary type (targeted or actual).
+- A set of control buttons allowing the selection of the year, Modality type (total, standard or reserve) and Affected Person type (targeted or actual).
-- Two lollipop charts, one depicting the allocations by cluster and another one depicting beneficiaries by cluster, (according to the selected year, modality and beneficiary).
+- Two lollipop charts, one depicting the allocations by cluster and another one depicting affected persons by cluster, (according to the selected year, modality and beneficiary).
 - Two buttons at the top right hand side, for downloading the CSV file (according to the selected options) and for displaying a description of the chart.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbiolc.png" width="450">